 tasks involve monitoring to ensure that the database is

 Section 14.17, “InnoDB Integration with MySQL Performance Schema” for information

 InnoDB performance monitoring.

 The main configuration steps you can perform include:

-Turning the adaptive hash indexing feature on and off.
-See Section 18.104.22.168.14, “Controlling Adaptive Hash Indexing”.
+innodb_adaptive_hash_indexoption.
+See Section 14.5.3, “Adaptive Hash Index” for more information.
 You might change this setting during periods of unusual activity, then restore it to its original setting.